 In time, though, it became clear that effecting a real change was no easy task.
 Kowitz recalls how company founders would ask him how they could embrace design in their business, and he would go in and explain the basic design process and the team they would need.
 They would nod and agree with everything he said, but very rarely would there be any change in the organisation afterwards.
 He points out that while altering your habits as an individual is hard, altering the habits of an organisation is much harder.

-It's explored in detail in Sprint, the book Kowitz co-authored with fellow GV design partners Jake Knapp and John Zeratsky, and will be the subject of his talk at Generate San Francisco in July.
+It's explored in detail in Sprint (opens in new tab), the book Kowitz co-authored with fellow GV design partners Jake Knapp and John Zeratsky.

 "We decided to show people a very good design process and get them hooked on it.
 That's part of what a sprint is," Kowitz explains.
 "When we work with teams, we force them through the process in a very condensed period, so they can see all the way from ideation through to prototyping and testing.
 Often companies will come back and say things like, 'Wow, you saved us three months of effort.'"
 This leaves companies more open to embracing other changes, because they have seen firsthand the impact design can have.